The ultimate guide to the energy price cap

 Here’s our brief outline of the events that have caused the price of energy to skyrocket in Britain:

-- Since the early 1990s, the natural gas output of the North Sea has declined, making Britain dependent on importing gas from Europe.
+• Since the early 1990s, the natural gas output of the North Sea has declined, making Britain dependent on importing gas from Europe.

-- In 2017 the UK government decided to remove most of Britain’s gas storage capacity.
+• In 2017 the UK government decided to remove most of Britain’s gas storage capacity.

-- On 24 February 2022, Russia invaded Ukraine.
+• On 24 February 2022, Russia invaded Ukraine.

-- In support of Ukraine, The UK, Europe, and the US implemented a series of economic sanctions against Russia.
+• In support of Ukraine, The UK, Europe, and the US implemented a series of economic sanctions against Russia.

-- Responding to the economic sanctions, Russia has gradually reduced the volumes of gas it sells to Europe.
+• Responding to the economic sanctions, Russia has gradually reduced the volumes of gas it sells to Europe.

-- In the absence of Russian Gas and a lack of alternative supplies, the price of natural gas has soared.
+• In the absence of Russian Gas and a lack of alternative supplies, the price of natural gas has soared.

-- The UK continues to generate approximately 40% of its electricity by burning natural gas, causing the price of electricity to skyrocket.
+• The UK continues to generate approximately 40% of its electricity by burning natural gas, causing the price of electricity to skyrocket.

 What is the current energy price cap?

-On 25 August 2023, Ofgem announced the energy price cap relating from September to December 2023 of £1,834 annually for customers on a default tariff.
+On 23 February 2024, Ofgem announced that the energy price cap from 1 April 2024 to 30 June 2024 would be set at £1,690 annually for customers on a default tariff.

-Electricity: 27.3/kWh plus a daily standing charge of 53p.
+Electricity: 24.5p per kWh with a daily standing charge of 60p.

-Gas: 6.9p/kWh plus a daily standing charge of 30p.
+Gas: 6p per kWh with a daily standing charge of 31p.

 Source: Ofgem

 Note that the exact price cap rates depend on your home’s (1) location and (2) payment method.
-Enter these into our finder below to find the exact price cap rates that apply to you 👇
+Enter these into our finder below to find the exact price cap rates that apply to you

 History of the consumer price cap

 Teresa May’s Conservative Government enacted the consumer price cap in early 2018.
-The Domestic Gas and Electric (Tariff Cap) bill was adopted by parliament, requiring that Ofgem imposes a maximum price on poor-value energy tariffs.
+The Domestic Gas and Electric (Tariff Cap) bill was adopted by parliament, requiring that Ofgem impose a maximum price on poor-value energy tariffs.

 The government’s analysis found that approximately 11 million households across Britain were paying over £300 more each year compared to the cheapest tariffs available.